devtown425/note-taker/README.md

 ## Run

-To run program, type node server.js in git bash terminal.
+To run program, type the following in git bash terminal.

+node server.js

 ## Usage